New DVD & Blu-ray Video Discs Become Defective Over Time

 Over the past few years, I have found that this problem affects a lot of discs, both DVD and Blu-ray, that were manufactured from around 2006 to 2013, from a handful of studios.
 Here is just a small sampling of discs that I have personally found to be defective now, but were not defective originally.
 This is not a complete list because I have not been keeping track.

-* Warner Brothers Single-Sided DVDs: The Exorcist ("Version You've Never Seen"; in snapper case from 2000), The Mask (2006 Platinum Series re-release in plastic case), Hairspray (2007) (item N11212), The Last Mimzy (Widescreen) (item N10916).
-The latter three are from the WB subdivision New Line Home Video.
+* Warner Brothers Single-Sided DVDs: The Exorcist ("Version You've Never Seen"; in snapper case from 2000), Blade Runner Four-Disc Collector's Edition, Growing Pains: The Complete First Season, The Mask (2006 Platinum Series re-release in plastic case), Hairspray (2007) (item N11212), The Last Mimzy (Widescreen) (item N10916).
+Some are from the WB subdivision New Line Home Video.

 * Warner Brothers Dual-Sided DVDs: All "4 Film Favorites" titles with 2 dual-sided discs, All "Double Feature" titles with 1 dual-sided disc.